 Cooper’s Hawk 12 Nights of Christmas

-If you are looking for something really fancy, Cooper’s Hawk is selling their 12 Nights of Christmas box for $99.99.
-I bought one of these last year late in the season for half off (I think it sold for $150 last year?) and I loved it.
+If you are looking for something really fancy, Cooper’s Hawk sells a 12 Nights of Christmas box for $99.99.
+I bought one of these last year late in the season for half off and loved it.
 The bottles are all 375mL which is perfect for a night where I just want one glass with my husband.
+This is one of my favorite advent calendars to use throughout the year because the wine is great (better?) months later.

 So advent calendars definitely aren’t just for kids anymore!
 Which would you choose?